 Using for its example, the renewal of covenants in the Bible, Renewed Hope renewed it’s covenant with the Lord.
 That promise involved rededicating the Clinic, its staff and volunteers to model themselves after God’s calling – to give care and support to those who are sick and in need of healing.

-All patients are treated equally with compassion and caring, without discrimination regardless of age, sex, religious affiliation, disability or any other similar criteria.
+All patients are treated equally and fairly, with compassion and caring, without discrimination regardless of age, sex, religious affiliation, disability or any other similar criteria.
+We can pray with or for you if you wish, or simply provide you with respectful medical care to the best of our ability from our volunteer staff given our limited resources.

 Renewed Hope… Caring for our community… one life at a time.